Psychology Faculty Research

 Dr. Patrick’s current research program focuses on the ways people understand the experience of autonomy and authenticity in their close relationships and how this, in turn, impacts important relationship outcomes such as relationship satisfaction, conflict resolution, attitudes toward commitment, etc.

-For more information about Dr. Patrick's research team, contact him at brian.patrick@goucher.edu.
+For more information about Dr. Patrick's research team, email brian.patrick@goucher.edu.

 Gillian Starkey, Ph.D.